 Option C: The "can't live without my umbrella" hiker, who has figured out exactly which company makes the right one for her hiking style.

-Let's quickly dissect an umbrella using a hiker's criteria of weight, size, portability, durability, and ease of usage.
+Let's quickly dissect an umbrella before we dive into a hiker's best hiking umbrellas criteria of weight, size, strength, portability, durability, and ease of usage.

-The canopy is held open via the ribs and stretchers, and the entire contraption is held in one hand using the shaft.
+The canopy is held open via the ribs and stretchers, and the entire overhead contraption is held in one hand by gripping the shaft in either hand.

-To be trail worthy, these features in the best hiking umbrellas are worth paying for.
+So let's examine the features of the best hiking umbrellas which are worth paying for.

-And you don't want cheap, easily broken or torn canopy materials or plastic, either.
+And you don't want cheap, easily broken or torn flimsy canopy materials or plastic, either.

-Fiberglass, nylon, aluminum are components to look for because not only are they light, they are weatherproof and strong.
+Fiberglass, nylon, and aluminum are materials to look for because not only are they light, they are weatherproof and strong.

 Choosing the right diameter means choosing one of those options.